nauriculus/CloakZK/README.md

 ## About CloakZK

- - CloakZK OTC Tool is designed to empower private OTC traders on the Solana network.
+ - The CloakZK OTC Tool is designed to empower private OTC traders on the Solana network.
 By utilizing zero-knowledge proofs, we ensure that your trading data remains confidential and only accessible to the parties involved.
 This innovative technology safeguards your sensitive information while delivering swift and secure trades.

 ## Features